bitextor/bitextor/README.md

 `sudo pip install tensorflow==1.4.1`

-Most of these pip packages are also available in the repositories of many Unix-based systems, but usually `pip` ones are more updated.
+Most of these pip packages are also available in the repositories of many Unix-based systems, but usually `pip` ones are up to date.

 ### Optional dependences